Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 There are almost as many definitions of big data as there are new types of data.
 One approach is to define big data as *anything too big to fit onto your computer*^[This topic is discussed in more detail in Chapter 5].
 Another approach is to define it as data with high volume, high velocity, and great variety.
-We choose the description adopted by the American Association of Public Opinion Research: "The term 'Big Data' is an imprecise description of a rich and complicated set of characteristics, practices, techniques, ethical issues, and outcomes all associated with data"
+Our aim is not to create yet another definition.
+Instead , we choose the pragmatic description adopted by the American Association of Public Opinion Research: "The term 'Big Data' is an imprecise description of a rich and complicated set of characteristics, practices, techniques, ethical issues, and outcomes all associated with data"